mayankwadhwa/yahoo_finance_api/README.md

+# Update - I am not maintaining this project so if you have any problem please fork this project and try solving it yourselves.

 # Yahoo Finance Python API

 Due to rampant deprecation of all the stocks api like pandas_datareader etc, i have to created my own based on the yahoo api v8